cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 ALDR rules are often provided as part of a specification for a CBOR-based protocol, or, if needed, can be provided by referencing a shared "ALDR ruleset" that is defined in a separate document.

+The informative {{impcheck}} provides brief checklists that implementers can use to check their CDE implementations.
+{{ps}} provides a checklist for implementing Preferred Serialization.
+{{bs}} introduces "Basic Serialization", a slightly more restricted form of Preferred Serialization that may be used by encoders to hit a sweet spot for maximizing interoperability with partial (e.g., constrained) CBOR decoder implementations.
+{{cde}} further restricts Basic Serialization to arrive at CDE.

+{{examples}} provides a few examples for CBOR data items in CDE encoding, as well as a few failing examples.

 ## Conventions and Definitions